mo-silent/loki-mcp-server/docs/mcp-tools.md

 #### entries
 Extended with search-specific fields:
-- `matched_keywords`: Keywords found in this entry
+- `matched_keywords`: Array of keywords that were found in this log entry
+- `context`: Array of context objects, each containing:
+  - `keyword`: The matched keyword
-- `context`: Context around each matched keyword
+  - `context`: Text snippet showing the keyword in context (with ellipsis if truncated)
+  - `position`: Character position of the keyword in the original log line

 #### search_terms
 - **Type**: Array of strings